AliaksandrTsimokhau/aws-mentoring/materials/01_aws_cloud_overview/Readme.md

 To avoid extra money expenditures, you can [set up a billing alert](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html) that will notify you immediately after you have reached some threshold in your billing.
 And of course, do not forget cleaning up all the unnecessary resources after completing the lab.

+# Module goals

+- Know about AWS Fundamentals Course

+- Be familiar with The Five Pillars of AWS

+- Understand Shared Responsibility Model

+- Get brief familiarity with AWS provided services and domains

+- Budget alerts

 # AWS Cloud Overview

    **Amazon Web Services (AWS)** is the world’s most comprehensive and broadly adopted cloud platform, offering over 200 fully featured services from data centers globally.